spifory/spifory/README.md

-# toolifelesstocode
+# spifory

 Hi there!
-I'm Sham/toolifelesstocode!
+I'm spifory!
 I am a backend software developer who is mostly interested in making bots for chat platforms such as Discord and Eludris.
 I usually mess around with Python and TypeScript, and I am currently learning Golang and Rust.

+**Formerly Sham/toolifelesstocode**

 ------------
 ## Statistics